McTavishLab/extensiphy/README.md

 Run the name_parser.py program on that data with the following options: name_parser.py -d --newtaxa_dir [PATH/TO/DIRECTORY/OF/READS]

+Additionally, limit the loci you include for updating to sequences with lengths of 1000bp or above.
+This is to protect the read mapping and basecall accuracy.

 This will rename your reads in a way that is easily parsed by Phycorder

 ##Some specifics about the values to change: